-- (A) There shall be only one official personnel file for each unit employee, which shall be maintained in the central personnel office of the Sheriff. - (B) If any derogatory material is placed in a unit member's official personnel file, the member will have the right to answer any such material filed, and the answer will be attached to the file copy. - (C) A unit member will have the right to review their own official personnel file at reasonable times designated by the Sheriff or the Sheriff's designee under the supervision of the designated records custodian. - (D) Where the Sheriff or the Sheriff's designee, the Public Employees Relations Commission, the courts, an arbitrator, or other statutory authority determines that a document has been placed in the employee's personnel file in error or is otherwise invalid, such document shall be filed with a cover letter of explanation and placed in the "Exempt" portion of the personnel file.
+- (A) There shall be only one official personnel file for each unit employee, which shall be maintained in the central personnel office of the Sheriff. - (B) If any derogatory material is placed in a unit member's official personnel file, the member will have the right to answer any such material filed, and the answer will be attached to the file copy. - (C) A unit member will have the right to review their own official personnel file at reasonable times designated by the Sheriff or the Sheriff's designee under the supervision of the designated records custodian. - (D) Where the Sheriff or the Sheriff's designee, the Public Employees Relations Commission, the courts, an arbitrator, or other statutory authority determines that a document has been placed in the employee's personnel file in error or is otherwise invalid, such document shall be placed in an envelope together with a letter of explanation.
+The envelope shall be sealed, stamped "NOT VALID", and maintained in the employee's personnel file.